Are you open during the COVID-19 pandemic?

-Does SRT accept patients outside of Indiana and Ohio?
+Does SRT accept patients outside of Indiana, Illinois and Wisconsin?

 Yes, SRT welcomes any patient from around the country to experience our first-class patient care.
 SRT will be happy to escort you to our office from your plane, recommend hotels based on your budget and recommend points of interest for your families to enjoy during your trip.